testing-library/jest-dom/README.md

 ### With TypeScript

-Install the Typescript types via your package manager.
+Install the Typescript types via your package manager, and usually only needs to be done when your package manager requires all dependencies explicitly installed (pnpm, yarn@>=2).

 ```sh
 # for npm